Anaïs Nin

 Angela Anaïs Juana Antolina Rosa Edelmira Nin y Culmell (/ˌænaɪˈiːs niːn/ AN-eye-EESS-_-NEEN; /fr/; February 21, 1903 – January 14, 1977) was a French-born American diarist, essayist, novelist, and writer of short stories and erotica.
 Born to Cuban parents in France, Nin was the daughter of the composer Joaquín Nin and the classically trained singer Rosa Culmell.
 Nin spent her early years in Spain and Cuba, about sixteen years in Paris (1924–1940), and the remaining half of her life in the United States, where she became an established author.

 Nin wrote journals prolifically from age eleven until her death.
 Her journals, many of which were published during her lifetime, detail her private thoughts and personal relationships.
-Her journals also describe her marriages to Hugh Parker Guiler and Rupert Pole, in addition to her numerous affairs with men and women, including those with psychoanalyst Otto Rank and writer Henry Miller, both of whom profoundly influenced Nin and her writing.
+Her journals also describe her marriages to Hugh Parker Guiler and Rupert Pole, in addition to her numerous affairs with men and women, including the psychoanalyst Otto Rank and writer Henry Miller, both of whom profoundly influenced Nin and her writing.

 In addition to her journals, Nin wrote several novels, critical studies, essays, short stories, and volumes of erotic literature.
 Much of her work, including the collections of erotica, was published posthumously amid renewed critical interest in her life and work.
 Nin spent her later life in Los Angeles, California, where she died of cervical cancer in 1977.
 She was a finalist for the Neustadt International Prize for Literature in 1976.